The PAU Survey: galaxy stellar population properties estimates with narrowband data: Introduction

 The two SED fitting codes have a range of hyper-parameters that can be tuned by the user.
-Therefore, in order to identify the best set of hyper-parameters that can be later applied to data, we generate a set of synthetic PAUS-like galaxies simulated with \prospector and the underlying \fsps (Flexible Stellar Population Synthesis) framework \citep{Conroy2009, Conroy2010, ben_johnson2022}.
+Therefore, in order to identify the best set of hyper-parameters that can be later applied to data, we generated a set of synthetic PAUS-like galaxies simulated with \prospector and the underlying Flexible Stellar Population Synthesis (\fsps) framework \citep{Conroy2009, Conroy2010, ben_johnson2022}.
 The knowledge of the true values of simulated galaxy properties allows us to adjust the hyper-parameter space and benchmark the two codes against one another.
 The tuned parameter space is then used to measure stellar masses, star formation rates (SFRs) and mass-weighted ages for observed galaxies in the COSMOS field.
-The results are then compared to the COSMOS2020 catalog \citep{Weaver2022} to which our sample is cross-matched by RA and DEC.
+The results are then compared to the COSMOS2020 catalog \citep{Weaver2022}, to which our sample is cross-matched by RA and DEC.

 Section \ref{sc:Obs_data} describes the PAUS and CFHTLS observational data used in our work.
 Section \ref{sc:Methods} presents in detail the two SED fitting codes \cigale and \prospector.
 Furthermore, we also provide a description of how we generate the library of mock galaxies and the priors.
-In Sect. \ref{sc:alpha_results} we tune the hyper-parameter of \cigale and \prospector by fitting mock galaxy photometry and compare the results between the two codes.
-Section \ref{sc:obs_results} uses the tuned hyper-parameter space to measure the stellar population properties of observed galaxies in the COSMOS field with narrow-band+broad-bands, as well as broad-bands only, and compares them against COSMOS2020 catalogue properties.
+In Sect. \ref{sc:alpha_results}, we tune the hyper-parameter of \cigale and \prospector by fitting mock galaxy photometry and compare the results between the two codes.
+Section \ref{sc:obs_results} uses the tuned hyper-parameter space to measure the stellar population properties of observed galaxies in the COSMOS field with narrowband+broadband, as well as broadband only, and compares them against COSMOS2020 catalogue properties.
+Throughout this work, we assume a flat $\Lambda$CDM cosmology with $\Omega_m = 0.32$, $\Omega_\Lambda = 0.68$, and $H_0=67.4\,\mathrm{km\,s}^{-1}\,\mathrm{Mpc}^{-1}$ \citep{Planck2020}.